 - A reduction of cases and deaths contributed to societal savings of approximately $51 million, including $49 million in savings for the health care system

-- Every $1 invested by the Ministry of Health into our organization to lead this work resulted in $112.50 in savings to the health care system
+- Every $1 invested by the Ministry of Health into the Council to lead this work resulted in $112.50 in savings to the health care system

 Sepsis is a life-threatening condition that occurs when the body’s response to an infection becomes too severe.
 Each year, 30,000 Canadians are hospitalized because of sepsis – more than 30% of whom die – and the disease represents close to 20% of all global deaths.

-Significant improvements in the quality of sepsis care can be seen since 2012 when the we created the BC Sepsis Network to mobilize collective action.
-The network now includes more than 300 members from 36 hospitals who we brings together to focus on identifying and treating new infections early, preventing sepsis from developing as well as treating sepsis and septic shock.
-This new research shows the impact of targeting improvement work on a specific area of care and our unique expertise to lead that work by:
+Significant improvements in the quality of sepsis care can be seen since 2012 when the Council created the BC Sepsis Network to mobilize collective action.
+The network now includes more than 300 members from 36 hospitals who the Council brings together to focus on identifying and treating new infections early, preventing sepsis from developing as well as treating sepsis and septic shock.
+This new research shows the impact of targeting improvement work on a specific area of care and the Council’s unique expertise to lead that work by: